AlexBW145/BaldiQuarterConverter/README.txt

 # ATMs (Quarter Currency Converter System)
-Was meant for currency conversion, since profit cards and quarters are two different currencies and certain vending machines will accept one of them only.
+This mod was meant for currency conversion, since profit cards and quarters are two different currencies and certain vending machines will accept one of them only.

 ## Links
 [Gamebanana](https://gamebanana.com/mods/505083)